ericmoderbacher/ericmoderbacherdotcom/README.md

 # ericmoderbacher.com
 Welcome to the repo for my personal website.

+## Structure
+I use my webBoilerPlate repo which makes it easier for me to reuse my web toolbox You can check out its documentation which should totally exist soon 😉.

 ## Build Instructions
 Yes we build this site because compilers are our friends.

 ### Design Language